r-a-y/bp-two-factor/readme.md

 This plugin also makes the following usability improvements:

 - Deselecting a 2FA provider will remove it as the primary 2FA option if it was previously selected.
 Also, if another 2FA provider was enabled during unchecking, that provider will be selected as the new primary 2FA option.
 This was done to address [this problem](https://github.com/WordPress/two-factor/issues/342).
-- Changed "Backup Verification Codes (Single Use)" label to "Recovery Codes".
-"Recovery Codes" seems to be more in use on other 2FA sites such as Github and Microsoft.
 - Added more descriptive text to the "Security Keys" and "Recovery Codes" sections.
 - Changed the BuddyPress "Settings > General" tab to "Settings > Security" to better reflect the content on the page.